SV-03/TDS-P1/README.md

 The second part of the script gathers repository information for each user from 'users.csv':

-- Loading User Data**: It reads 'users.csv' and filters unique user logins.
+- Loading User Data: It reads 'users.csv' and filters unique user logins.
 - Pagination and Querying Repositories:
   - For each user, it queries up to 500 repositories, sorted by the most recently pushed.
   - It paginates through results, processing up to 100 repositories per page.